Frequently Asked Questions

 1. ISR teaches your children to SWIM.
 There are no other programs in Pennsylvania that will teach your child to swim with his face in the water or offer any sort of guarantee about what he will learn.
-Many parents come to me after spending hundreds of dollars on traditional “swim” programs frustrated because their child doesn’t have any discernible skills after weeks, months, or even years of lessons.
+Many parents come to us after spending hundreds of dollars on traditional “swim” programs frustrated because their child doesn’t have any discernible skills after weeks, months, or even years of lessons.

 2. You do not need to enroll your children into swim lessons summer after summer, year after year.
 Once they learn these skills, they have them forever.
 With refreshers every 6-8 months, they will retain their skills indefinitely.
 You end up spending more money over time on traditional lessons that are taught by former high school swimmers or college students trying to make some spending money over the summer.
 Speaking of teaching credentials…

 3. Every ISR instructor undergoes 8 weeks of intense training.
 Hands on, in the pool with an ISR Master Instructor and students, learning the ISR method.
 For 8 weeks, we are in the pool 5x per week for several hours a day, for a minimum of 60 hours with ACTUAL students.
 In addition, we receive extensive hours of academic training in anatomy, physiology, child psychology, behavior and development, sensorimotor learning, and how each relates to the aquatic environment.
 Every instructor also maintains CPR and First Aid certifications, as well as annual recertification and testing to maintain our ISR certification and skills.